Nizamat Imambara: New Imambara

-The Memberdalan, which means hall for members, is a hall rather a corridor just beside the Madina Mosque.
+The Memberdalan, which means hall for members, is a hall rather than a corridor just beside the Madina Mosque.
 It has a pulpit and to recite an elegy.
 The hall also has a verandah.
 The hall, the verandah and its flooring, are all built with marble.
 The hall also has a spacious room for the ladies.
 The vat between this hall and the mosque had silver headed fountains.
 They worked after the singing of the elegies were over.

 The entrance of the Naubat Khana is a huge gate built in Imamia style which is surrounded by this Naubat Khana.

 The western quadrangle of the Imambara has a two storied mosque which stands on the Mint Ghat.
 It has stately pillars and spacious marble floors.
 The mosque has several magnificent chandeliers, most of them gifted to the Nawabs by the East India Company and several other magnificent equipments.